PelleLadegaard/GBA-3D-Renderer/README.md

 # Compiling:
 Download and install DevKitPro: https://github.com/devkitPro/installer/releases
-Make sure DevKitPro is added to the enviourment variables.
+Make sure DevKitPro is added to the environment variables.
 Run the included make file to ouput a .gba file.
 Use an game boy advance emulater to run the .gba file.
 The project has been tested on no$gba.